da5nsy/ReproducibleResearch/episodes/step2TidyFiles.Rmd

 Tidy data developed by Hadley Wickham offer a set of rules to record, organise, and maintain data to ensure your analysis is effective, reproducible, and manageable.

-The principles of tidy data provide a standard way to organize data values within a dataset.
+The principles of tidy data provide a standard way to organise data values within a dataset.

 Tidy data is a standard way of mapping the meaning of a dataset to its structure.
 A dataset is messy or tidy depending on how rows, columns and tables are matched up with observations, variables and types.